tarantool/doc/doc/enterprise/audit_log.rst

             -   ``console``
         *   -   ``module``
             -   Audit log module.
 Set to ``tarantool`` for system events;
-                can be overwritten for user-defined events
+                can be overwritten for custom events
             -   ``tarantool``
         *   -   ``user``
             -   User who triggered the event